rainym00d/LLM4RS/readme.md

     git clone https://github.com/rainym00d/LLM4RS.git
     ```

 1. Download pre-processed data from link xxxx.
 And then put them into `data` folder.
-(If you want to use your own data, you can refer to our pre-process code in `data_preprocess_notebook`.)
+(If you want to use your own data, you can refer to our preprocess code in `data/preprocess`.)

 2. Edit the parameters in the `script/run.py` according to your own needs.
 (This code can be executed in batches, just write the parameters into a list.)